Among Colorado victims, a shop worker who loved her job and was dating colleague

 Earlier this month, for his birthday, he’d asked friends to contribute to the National Foundation for Gun Rights, whose website says it works “to expand pro-gun precedents and defend gun owners.”

-“I’ve chosen this nonprofit because their mission means a lot to me,” Strong wrote.
+“I’ve chosen this nonprofit because their mission means a lot to me,” Stong wrote.

 Writing by Alexandra Ulmer; editing by Jonathan Oatis

-Note: (This story officially corrects victim’s surname to “Stong,” not “Strong,” in 10th paragraph after police corrected initial release)